moebiussurfing/ofxColorManager/README.md

 ## Ready-To-Use Binaries

-Ready to use pre-compiled versions for fast testing, or to have executable the Apps with for the most common uses.
+Ready to use pre-compiled versions for fast testing, or to have executable apps with for the most common uses/learning.
 *Windows* / *macOS*

 ### 1. **PALETTO v1.0rc**